costoffreedom/costoffreedom-book/book/collective-memory/bassel-and-my-freedom.md

 <p>What happened to me is that my husband has been pushing me forward in
 the best path possible.
-He makes me go upwards, fly, swim over the clouds, even though the time we've spent in love has been spent apart.
+He makes me go upwards, fly, swim over the clouds, even though the time we’ve spent in love has been spent apart.
 He is present in all my details... and helped create who I am.
 I am his pen and colors, and he has always been my life and my Freedom.
-I've lived all my life dreaming of Freedom, and Bassel taught me to embrace it.</p>
+I’ve lived all my life dreaming of Freedom, and Bassel taught me to embrace it.</p>

 <p>I feel overwhelmed when I mention his name.
 Bassel taught me to master
-English, even while he's been in prison.
-I've learned to read, write, and speak English well.
+English, even while he’s been in prison.
+I’ve learned to read, write, and speak English well.
 He has always shared his knowledge with everyone who asked, and has also taught many prisoners to read, write, and speak English.</p>